 If the GAMode associated with the Query Request is true and the advertisement server(#571) has no response to the Query Request, the advertisement server(#571) may (#3683)ignore the request.

-If the advertisement server(#571) receives multiple GAS Query Requests resulting in the same response, the advertisement server(#571) may aggregate these responses into a single GAS Query Response.
+If the advertisement server(#571) receives multiple GAS query requests resulting in the same response, the advertisement server(#571) may aggregate these responses into a single GAS query response.
 The advertisement server(#571) responds to the STA including the aggregated responses as described in 11.22.3.2.5 (Group addressed GAS procedures).

 If dot11GASPauseForServerResponse is false, the responding STA shall transmit an individually addressed GAS Initial Response frame to the requesting STA containing a dialog token whose value is identical to the dialog token in the GAS Initial Request frame, a Status Code field(#3326) set to SUCCESS, an Advertisement Protocol element containing the Advertisement Protocol ID field used in the GAS Initial Request frame, a GAS Comeback Delay field(#3326) set to the value in dot11GASComebackDelay for this advertisement protocol and a Query Response Length field(#3326) set to 0.

-If dot11GASPauseForServerResponse is true, the GAS Query Response is delivered as defined in 11.22.3.2.4 (STA procedures for transmitting the GAS Query Response).
+If dot11GASPauseForServerResponse is true, the GAS query response is delivered as defined in 11.22.3.2.4 (STA procedures for transmitting the GAS Query Response).

 Editor: Please make the following changes to the paragraphs below.